Brief Summary

 Inclusion Criteria

 - Histologically confirmed Ewing or Ewing-like sarcoma of the bone or soft tissues.
-Histological confirmation either at initial diagnosisthe process of identifying a disease based on signs and symptoms, patient history and medical test results or disease progression.
+Histological confirmation either at initial diagnosis or disease progression.

 - Radiological evidence of disease progression during or after completion of first or any subsequent line of treatment.